Table of Contents

 Question: Do we have to pay our non-exempt employees for work performed during travel outside of normal work schedule?

-Answer: Yes, employers must pay for any time employees perform work, including time spent working during travel outside of the normal work schedule.
 For example, an employee with a normal work schedule of 8 a.m. to 4:30 p.m.
-Monday through Friday who works on employer-directed tasks after 4:30 p.m. during weekend travel for work must be paid for any time worked after 4:30 p.m.
+Monday through Friday who works on employer-directed tasks after 4:30 p.m. during weekend travel for work must receive employee travel overtime pay for all time worked after 4:30 p.m.

 3 Common Issues with Nonexempt Employees